Feelings. Yuck. Murky things that make us feel really uncomfortable.

 We can learn to recognise and tolerate feelings without turning to food.

 And it works.
 Let’s admit that.
-In the short term, bingeing on food to bypass what you’re feeling works.
+In the short term, bingeing on food to bypass what we’re feeling works.

-Following a binge, you’re no longer in danger of experiencing those indistinct, confusing emotions.
-You know exactly what you’re feeling: you feel sick because you’re full to the point of bursting and you’re consumed with self-loathing because you’ve “failed” yet again.
+Following a binge, we’re no longer in danger of experiencing those confusing emotions.
+We know exactly what we’re feeling: we feel sick because we’re full to the point of bursting and we’re consumed with self-loathing because we’ve “failed” yet again.

-In this way, the physical and psychological aftermath of overeating is better than running the risk of experiencing what you were feeling in the first place.
+In this way, the physical and psychological aftermath of overeating is better than running the risk of experiencing what we were feeling in the first place.

 Or is it?

-What would be so awful about acknowledging what you’re feeling?
+What would be so awful about acknowledging what we’re feeling?

 Acknowledging your feelings is not a great, dramatic event.
 It doesn’t mean you run around telling anyone who’ll listen what you’re experiencing at any given moment.
 It’s a deeply personal process involving you getting to know and understand yourself better.